pulibrary/ruby-for-archivesspace/sessions/session2-aspace-intro/README.md

 ## Practice
 Get all archival objects for the Andrei Matei COVID-19 Quarantine Photographs

-Hint: the collection is in repository 2
+Hint: the collection is in the sandbox in repository 2

 Some questions to ask in solving this:
 - What's the endpoint for archival objects?